Hořice na Šumavě: Transport

-The I/39 road (the section from Český Krumlov to Volary) passes through the market town.
+The I/39 road (the section from Český Krumlov to Volary) runs through the market town.

 Hořice na Šumavě is located on the railway line České Budějovice–Nové Údolí.

 Culture

 The most important event of local traditions are Hořice Passion Plays.
 Their origins date back to the 13th century and their modern history started in 1816.
 They were renewed in 1992.
 In 1897, the play was filmed and became one of the two earliest films about Jesus.

 Sights

 The main landmark of the historic centre is Church of Saint Catherine.
 It was built in 1483–1510 and replaced an old Romanesque church.

 There are many preserved historical houses protected as cultural monuments.
 Along the main road and the common there is a system of seven stone fountains, which served to supply the population with drinking water.
 The middle one is decorated by a statue of Saint John of Nepomuk.
-On the square there is also a pillory from 1549.
+On the square is also a pillory from 1549.